lhshonda/rannsoknir/basin/Whitespace (CS).md

 Whitespaces are the blank spaces between characters and blank lines between statements.
-Whitespaces are almost always ignored by [[Compiler|compilers]].
+Whitespaces are almost always ignored by [[Compiler (CS)|compilers]].

 The` `code-block` `between` `the` `words` `represent` `whitespaces.